American Express Gold Card Review: Get $100 Gift Cards

 If you aren’t happy with high interest rates, but you need a handy way to make purchases, then a charge card might be a good alternative to a regular credit card.
-One charge card that is widely accepted and has a rewards benefit is the American Express Gold card.
-So what’s so great about this card?
+A couple of charge cards that are widely accepted and have a rewards benefit are the American Express Gold card and the American Express Premier Rewards Gold Card.
+So what’s so great about them?

 American Express® Gold Card